 Most San Jose locksmith jobs range from $75 to $250 depending on service type.
 Residential lockouts typically cost $85-$150.
 Rekeying a door runs $50-$120.
 Automotive key programming ranges from $100-$350.
 Commercial access control is priced per project, often $150-$500+.

 Yes.
-California requires all locksmiths to hold a Bureau of Security and Investigative Services (BSIS) Locksmith License.
-Always ask for the license number before allowing work — you can verify any license at bsis.ca.gov.
+California requires all locksmiths to hold a Bureau of Security and Investigative Services (BSIS) Locksmith License under Business and Professions Code Section 7580.
 Unlicensed work is illegal in California.
+BSIS-licensed locksmiths are background-checked and carry liability insurance.

 Most established San Jose locksmiths aim for 30-60 minute response times during business hours.
 Actual arrival depends on traffic, your specific neighborhood (Willow Glen vs North San Jose have different freeway access), and how busy the company is.